Need a flight home for Turkey Day? Data shows that time is running out for you to get a good deal on Thanksgiving flights.

 We know you want to fly out on Wednesday and return on Sunday … but so does everyone else – and the airlines know it.
 They're some of the busiest travel days of the entire year, so those Wednesday-to-Sunday itineraries are almost always the most expensive fares you'll find over Thanksgiving week.

 For example, travelers looking to fly from New York City to Minneapolis-St. Paul (MSP) on Wednesday, Nov.
-23 and return Sunday, Nov.
-27 are currently seeing roundtrip fares of $468 – or substantially more.
+22 and return Sunday, Nov.
+26 are currently seeing roundtrip fares of…*gulp*… $848 roundtrip – or more.

 But what if you give yourself a bit of flexibility?
 Many Americans have more freedom to work remotely these days.
-So if you leave on the Tuesday before Thanksgiving and return on Saturday instead, you can drop those fares by more than $100.
+So if you leave on the Monday before Thanksgiving and return on Friday instead, you can cut those fares in half.

 This may well not work for everyone's work and personal schedule, but it showcases the power of flexibility when flying over Thanksgiving.
 And while this is just one example, the same pattern plays out whether you're flying from New York to Chicago, all the way across the country to rejoin family for Turkey, or in and out of small towns nationwide.